TavishOKeefe/Beep-Boop/README.md

 ## Objectives

+* Program takes a number from a user, and returns a range of numbers from 0 to the inputed number.
+Example input: 5, Example output, [0,1,2,3,4,5]
 * Program replaces 0 with "beep!".
 Example input: 0, Example output, ["Beep!"]
 * Program replaces 1 with "Boop!".
 Example input: 1, Example output, ["Boop!"]
 * Program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
 Example input: 3, Example output, ["I'm sorry, Dave.
 I'm afraid I can't do that."]